Total Defence Service

 Civilian service is about ensuring that important parts of society function.
 Like military service, it includes basic training, refresher training, standby duty and wartime service.
 At present, no basic training is carried out with civilian service, but the government may reintroduce it if the need arises.
 If civilian service is activated, the Government will decide which responsibilities the civilian service shall carry out.
 This could mean, for example, serving as a nurse, in preschools or as a firefighter.

-If civilian service is activated, those who have completed basic training with civilian service must be posted in a war zone.
+If civilian service is activated, those who have completed basic training with civilian service must be posted in a war organisation.
 You may also be enrolled directly in the civilian service based on any expertise or competence you may possess.

 Parts of civilian service activated